sbustars/STARS/README.md

-# stars
+# STARS: Stony Brook Assembler and Run-time Simulator
 This program is a MIPS Assembly simulator made for the purpose of education.
+Inspired by Missouri State University's [MARS simulator](https://courses.missouristate.edu/KenVollmar/MARS/).

 ## Dependencies
 * PySide2
 * NumPy